Subject (Course): The Pacific Alliance (Chile, Colombia, Mexico, and Peru). Syllabus:

 - Strategic importance of the Pacific Alliance

-- Organizational chart of the Pacific Alliance
+- Organisational chart of the Pacific Alliance

 - Trade and Integration in the region of the Pacific Alliance (*)

-- Liberalization of services and capitals (*)
+- Liberalisation of services and capitals (*)

 - Integrated Latin American Market (MILA) (*)